Jenny022D/Jenny022D.github.io/_projects/fruit-project.md

 ## 💡 Plot Summary

 This data visualization represents the relationship between the average retail price of fruits and vegetables and the average price per cup equivalent.
 The points on the scatter plot represent a specific food item, allowing the users to be able to compare how the cost at the purchase goes into the cost of actual consumption.
 Looking at the plot, it is clear that some items with lower retail value still have a high price per cup, suggesting inefficiencies due to preparation, waste, or serving size differences.
 The interactive feature allows users to click on individual points to view detailed information and helps identify patterns across different food forms like fresh, frozen, or canned.
 This plot helps highlight how pricing differences are not always straightforward.

+## Summary
+As we look to imporve public health outcomes, understanding the economic barriers to fruit consumption is paramount.
+This analysis explores the 2023 USDA fruit price data to determine how preparation forms impact the final cost-per-cup for the conusmer.
+Our goal is to provide a roadmap for making nutrient-dense choices regardless of budget constraints.

 ## Sources